cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 We like to be able to login to each of the nodes in a convenient fashion, without needing to add the host to knownhosts.
 To do this we have developed a command that switches off StrictHostKeyChecking for all hosts.
+Before being able to issue the command, the user may have to switch to the windows branch of cloudmesh-inventory by `cd` to cloudmesh-inventory and then using `git checkout windows` and `git pull`.
 You invoke the command with

 ```bash
 (ENV3) you@yourlaptop $ cms host key access red,red0[1-4]